kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 }
 ```

 We can hit Option+Return to pull in the correct imports.
 We've made a `StatefulWidget` subclass and are overriding the `createState()` method to create its state object.
-Now add a `GHFlutterState` class below `GHFlutterWidget`:
+Now we add a `GHFlutterState` class below `GHFlutterWidget`:

 ```dart
 class GHFlutterState extends State<GHFlutterWidget> {